-All vendors serving Alvernia University through third-party contracts are subject to the policies and procedures of their employers.
+All vendors, agents or persons authorized by Alvernia University through third-party contracts are subject to the policies and procedures of their employers.

 When the Respondent is enrolled in or employed by another institution, the Title IX Coordinator can assist the Complainant in liaising with the appropriate individual at that institution, as it may be possible to allege violations through that institution's policies.